 Duty to Notify.
 Subgrantee shall promptly notify the ASBO of any material change(s) in any certifications required by Applicable Regulations and/or any material representation(s) made or information provided in this Agreement or its Application.
 In the event the ASBO, in its sole discretion, finds that the change(s) impacts Subgrantee’s eligibility for the Grant Funds, the ASBO may exercise any or all rights and remedies provided in this Agreement and Applicable Regulations, including termination of this Agreement and clawback of Grant Funds.

 Record Keeping.
 Subgrantee shall maintain its books and records in accordance with generally accepted accounting principles, consistently applied, and have adequate systems and processes in place to track its expenditure of Grant Funds and to accurately and timely report the same to the ASBO.
-Subgrantee agrees that upon five (5) days written notice from the ASBO or its designee, the ASBO or its designee will have full access and the right to examine, copy or request copies of any pertinent documents, papers, records, and books of Subgrantee related to (a) this Agreement and (b) Project Costs.
-Subgrantee, at the discretion of the ASBO, may be required to submit proof that Broadband Serviceable Locations not served by Subgrantee have either declined broadband service or are being served by another internet service provider.
+Subgrantee agrees that upon five (5) business days written notice from the ASBO or its designee, the ASBO or its designee will have full access and the right to examine, copy or request copies of any pertinent documents, papers, records, and books of Subgrantee related to (a) this Agreement and (b) Project Costs.
+Subgrantee, at the discretion of the ASBO, may be required to submit evidence sufficient to submit a Reason Code process as established by NTIA.
 All invoices are subject to audit for three (3) years from the completion date.

 Reports.
 Subgrantee shall submit to the ASBO, in the format specified by the ASBO, two types of reports: Monthly Status Reports and Semi-Annual Reports.
 Subgrantee acknowledges that the reporting requirements set forth in this Agreement (including Exhibit C) may be updated from time to time, and Subgrantee shall comply with any other reasonable reporting requirements determined by the ASBO to meet the reporting requirements established by NTIA and/or in the Applicable Regulations.
 Subgrantee shall certify that the information in all reports is accurate and maintain sufficient records to substantiate all information submitted in reports pursuant to this Agreement.

 Monthly Status Report.
-Each month not later than the 10th day of the month, Subgrantees must provide a monthly status report covering the previous month via the ARConnect Portal including updates related to the following:
+Each month not later than the 10th day of the month, Subgrantees must provide a monthly status report covering the previous month via the ARConnect Grantor Portal including updates related to the following:

 Schedule;